Spanish frigate Villa de Madrid: Chincha Islands War

 The political situation in the region further deteriorated during 1865 when Pareja steamed to Valparaíso, Chile, to settle Spanish claims.
 When Chile refused to settle, Pareja announced a blockade of Chilean ports, and the Chincha Islands War broke out between Spain and Chile on 24 September 1865.
 Early setbacks in the war culminating in a humiliating Spanish naval defeat in the Battle of Papudo on 26 November 1865 prompted Pareja to commit suicide aboard Villa de Madrid off Valparaíso, shooting himself in his cabin on 28 November 1865 while lying on his bed wearing his dress uniform.
 In his testament, he requested not to be buried in Chilean waters; accordingly, he was buried on the high seas.

 Arriving from Callao, Peru, the armoured frigate rendezvoused with Villa de Madrid and Berenguela at Caldera, Chile, on 12 December 1865.
 Learning of Pareja's death, Numancia′s commanding officer, Contralmirante (Counter admiral) Casto Méndez Núñez, took charge of the Pacific Squadron that day and transferred to Villa de Madrid.
 After meeting with the commanding officers of the squadron's ships, Méndez Núñez departed aboard Villa de Madrid bound for Coquimbo, Chile, where he rendezvoused with Reina Blanca.
-The two ships got underway on 18 December for Valparaíso, where the screw frigate Resolución and the screw corvette and joined them on 19 December 1865, thus concentrating the squadron there.
+The two ships got underway on 18 December for Valparaíso, where the screw frigate Resolución and the screw corvette joined them on 19 December 1865, thus concentrating the squadron there.
 A few days later, Méndez Núñez limited the blockade to Valparaíso and Caldera.
 After bringing aboard supplies from a newly arrived Spanish frigate, Méndez Núñez's squadron began operations to find and recapture Virgen de Covadonga.
 The squadron first searched the Juan Fernández Islands and then Puerto Inglés on Chiloé Island in the Chiloé Archipelago off Chile without finding her.